eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 Concretely, the use case goes as follows:

 1. A User registers a pseudonym at a Relying Party, using their Wallet Unit.
 2. In the same interaction, the User also presents attributes from a PID or attestation in their Wallet Unit to the Relying Party.
+This could for example be an "age over 18" attribute.
 3. The User can afterward do a series of interactions with this Relying Party.
 4. If the User at a later point wishes to build upon previous interactions with this Relying Party, they should then be able to authenticate with the pseudonym used when registering.
 Thereby, the User "logs in" to the same account at the Relying Party.
 The User uses their Wallet Unit to perform this pseudonymous authentication.

-Note that this is particularly useful when the disclosed attributes does not uniquely identify the User as this now allows the Relying Party to continue interactions with the same User at a later point (letting the User make a new presentation of attributes for subsequent interactions will not allow this because of the unlinkability requirements for presentations).
+Note that this is particularly useful when the disclosed attributes do not uniquely identify the User as this now allows the Relying Party to continue interactions with the same User at a later point (letting the User make a new presentation of attributes for subsequent interactions will not allow this because of the unlinkability requirements for presentations).
+Similar to use case A, there are no guarantees on how many different pseudonyms a User may use for the same Relying Party.

 In addition, to the basic guarantee that subsequent authentications can only be performed by the User registering the pseudonym and that presented attributes can be trusted to hold, ideally, the Relying Party should also be guaranteed that the registered pseudonym and the attributes are belonging (and controlled) by only one person (to prevent two person's collaborating to create an account and thereby circumvent for example restrictions on age).